willroberts/rogue-spear-2020/README.md

    1. Modify `<YourGameDir>\UrbanOperations.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.

 At this point, you can run the game.
 The menu system will only run in 640x480 mode.
 Once you enter a game, the resolution will increase.

+To test things out, enter a Terrorist Hunt scenario in the Training mode.

+## Playing Online

+???